 There are three dissociative disorders, including dissociative identity disorder, dissociative amnesia and depersonalization/derealization disorder.
 These conditions typically develop as a response to trauma.
 They’re treatable — usually with psychotherapy (talk therapy).

 Dissociative disorders are mental health conditions that involve feelings of being detached from reality, being outside of your own body or experiencing memory loss (amnesia).
-The word “dissociation” means to be disconnected from others, from the world around you or from yourself.
-Dissociative disorders typically develop after short-term or long-term trauma.

 The three types of dissociative disorders include: